 - Grand Dame: Gabrielle is treated as one, as being in leg braces with her wound makes her the most venerated of the group, and she knows it.

 - Gross-Out Book: Both the novel and film go into disturbing detail at some of the wounds inflicted to the main characters; most notably, Gabrielle's scar, which is utilized by Ballard during a sex scene.

 - Heroic BSoD: Catherine goes into this after Vaughan seduces her at the car wash, becoming non-talkative and near-catatonic, to the point that when Vaughan (fatally) attempts to run them off the road, she doesn't react in any way, shape or form.

 - How We Got Here: The book starts out by showing the aftermath of Vaughan's death, then goes back to how Ballard met him.

 - Humans Are Bastards: Word of God was that Crash was like a mirror held to the face of humanity, and "wanted to rub the human race's face in its own shit".
 Classy.

-- Sexy Discretion Shot: Averted in the film, because according to Word of God the sex scenes were where the characters did most of their interaction with each other.
-Cronenberg deliberately shot most of them as involving penetration from behind, because he didn't want the actors to be looking at each other but he wanted the audience to be able to see both their faces in the one shot.
+- Averted in many cases, because (according to Word of God) the sex scenes were where the characters did most of their interaction with each other.
+Cronenberg deliberately shot most of them as involving penetration from behind, because he didn't want the actors to be looking at each other, and he wanted the audience to be able to see both their faces in the one shot.